Sinusitis and Allergy

 The symptoms of sinusitis and allergies are very similar.
 The main symptom is a stuffy nose.
 However, the symptoms occur for different reasons.

 If you have allergies, your sinuses become stuffy because they are trying to flush out allergens.
-Dr. Monica Tadros specializes in sinusitis and allergy in her Center for Sinus Surgery in NJ & NYC to restructure the sinuses and help patients with allergy problems.
+Dr. Monica Tadros specializes in sinusitis and allergy in her Center for Facial Plastic Surgery in NJ & NYC to restructure the sinuses and help patients with allergy problems.

 Sinusitis occurs when there is an infection in the sinuses.
 Air should flow through your nose.
 When your nose is stuffy, it is more prone to infection because bacteria can get caught in the mucus in your nose.